simenravnik/lexical-similarity/README.md

 ## Also

 I selected 20 randomly selected news articles online in different languages (added as an attachment [./articles/](https://github.com/simenravnik/lexical-similarity/tree/master/articles)) and watched the algorithm group them together.
-I reached the highest value of the silhouette when I determined that I wanted 2 groups (k = 2), 0.21.
-This is logical, on the one hand, because the European languages are sufficiently similar to each other to have a relatively short distance between them and therefore the value of the silhouette is so high.
+I reached the highest scores of the silhouette when I determined that I wanted 2 groups (k = 2), 0.21.
+This is logical, on the one hand, because the European languages are sufficiently similar to each other to have a relatively short distance between them and therefore the score of the silhouette is so high.

 ```bash
 ------------------- CLUSTERS -------------------